Mercy Flights

 In the past, the outlying communities of Prospect and Butte Falls were served by all volunteer ambulance services, which were struggling with the financial difficulties of operating ambulances in the nineties.
 Through a cooperative effort, these first responders and Emergency Medical Technicians (EMTs) continue to serve their communities, but now do so as a valuable part of the Mercy Flights organization.
 These communities benefit from the assurance of consistent, professional emergency medical services and a stronger economic base, and the EMTs benefit through increased training, improved equipment, and some financial compensation for the crucial role they play.

 In 1995, Mercy Flights and Timberland entered a joint effort to provide an emergency helicopter service available to all citizens and agencies within a 150-mile radius of Medford, further expanding the type of medical transportation provided.
 This added resource allows rapid transport for critical patients, as well as improved access to remote areas.

-Mercy Flights operates a twin-engine Eurocopter BO-105.
-It’s fully customized with state-of-the-art in-flight medical equipment.
-This light, compact helicopter has four composite rotor blades to ensure manoeuvrability.
-All of its main systems (hydraulics, electric, fuel, lubrication) were designed to be fully redundant.
+In 2015 Mercy Flights purchased a newly manufactured Bell 407 helicopter.
+In 2022 Mercy Flights purchased a second newly manufactured Bell 407.
+Mercy Flights currently operates two Bell 407 helicopters which allow it to conduct scene calls and interfacility transfers.

 Mercy Flights sponsors an EMS specific Explorer post through the Learning for Life program of the Boy Scouts of America.
 Through this program, young people between the ages of 16 and 21 receive training and experience in EMS and are able to "explore" this as a career option.
 The young explorers are medically trained at a First Responder level and are used at large public events, scouting events, and disaster relief efforts such as the flooding problems experienced by Jackson County in January 1997.

+In February 2023, Mercy Flights received a grant worth more than $260,000 from the Oregon Higher Education Coordinating Commission to create an emergency medical services apprenticeship program.